jiangj-niaid/23ES-RBD-SARS2/README.md

 08. Figure.2D - Illustration of 23 Epitope Sites on RBD surface
 09. Suppl.Table.4A - Clusters of antibody with similarity 0.85
 10. Suppl.Table.4B - Clusters of nanobody with similarity 0.85
-11. Suppl.Movie.1A - 23 Epitope Sites on RBD surface (by Pymol)
-12. Suppl.Movie.1B - 23 Epitope Sites on RBD surface (by ChimeraX)